-The truth of the matter is that there are other countries in the southernmost part of the continent that shouldn’t be overlooked when visiting this part of the world.
+There are other countries in the southernmost part of the continent that shouldn’t be overlooked when visiting this part of the world, however.
 They are great stand-alone destinations and easily combined.
 They include Malawi, Mozambique, Zambia, and Zimbabwe.

-As well as offering diverse landscapes and wildlife, Southern Africa provides a variety of accommodation options from 5-star luxury to basic camping.
+In addition to offering magnificent landscapes and wildlife, Southern Africa provides a variety of accommodation options from 5-star luxury to basic camping.
 No matter your budget, you will find a great place to base yourself for adventure.